 Dear Kieran.
 How do you write all your characters and make them seem so real and also so different to each other?
 Please answer this as soon as possible!
 Liam and Aoife

 I clicked send and high fived Aoife again.
 Once we had Kieran’s advice it would be easy.
 Plus tomorrow was Saturday.
 We’d have loads of time to write out some characters for the Thief.

-I was so relaxed I slept in till after nine.
+I slept in till after nine.
 I puttered sleepily into Dad’s office and checked the computer.
 No reply from Kieran.
 Still I was sure that we’d be okay until Dad’s oddly cheery voice boomed through the house.

 I groaned.
 Aoife had her gaelic football blitz!
 That would take all morning!
 Why couldn’t the Thief have stolen that memory from Dad?